PyramidTechnologies/pyramidtechnologies.github.io/_posts/2014-07-21-Pyramid-API-Release.md

 <h1>Java API Released<img alt="logo_1" class="pull-right" src="/img/logo.png" style="height:59px; width:149px" /></h1>

 <p>The PTI engineering team is super excited to announce the release of their new bill validator API.
-Our goal is to provide you, the developer, with all of the tools you need in order to make awesome things.
-We have also put together a few samples to demonstrate the power of these APIs and hopefully you will find them inspiring.
+Our goal is to provide you, the developer, with all of the tools you require in order to make awesome things.
+We have also put together a few samples to demonstrate the power of these APIs that we hope you will find inspiring.
 All you need is a copy of <a href="/api/release/PTalk.jar" target="_blank">PTalk.jar</a>, a Pyramid bill validator, and a serial connection to your PC to get started.</p>

 <p>&nbsp;</p>